 Sorry to say this, but… please don’t!

 It isn’t easy to be told that you should stop doing something that is so intrinsic to your physical and mental wellbeing.
 Many women we meet, see running as an amazing release and a core part of looking after their mind and body.
-But please remember, that although you should stop running whilst you are struggling with incontinence, it doesn’t have to be forever.
+But please remember if you’re running with incontinence, it doesn’t have to be forever.
+But it’s best to stop whilst you have the symptoms.

 Running heavily impacts your core.
 Each time your heel strikes, a huge load moves through your body and, if your pelvic floor is struggling, this really needs to be addressed.